 Intake Manifold/Valve Cover Gasket Oil Leaks

-Some 1994 Ford Mustang owners also complained about their intake manifold or valve cover gasket leaking oil.
+Some Ford Mustang owners of the 1994 to 2001 model years also complained about their intake manifold or valve cover gasket leaking oil.
 According to one user on RepairPal, they observed oil in their coolant.
 When the vehicle was brought to an expert, they were told that it was because of a cracked engine block or a blown head gasket.
 Another owner shares that their Mustang’s valve cover gaskets were leaking oil.

 It is not unusual for problems with the intake manifold or valve cover gaskets to result in a coolant or oil leak.
 Leaks from the intake manifold may contaminate the engine oil with coolant.
 Engine issues may arise if the leak is not resolved immediately.